Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/CLI/Assessment-SKU-AzureSQLMI-using-CLI.md

-[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Managed Instance
+[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Managed Instance using CLI

-# Assessment and SKU recommendation for Azure SQL Managed Instance
+# Assessment and SKU recommendation for Azure SQL Managed Instance using CLI

 Assess your SQL Server databases for Azure SQL Managed Instance readiness or identify any migration blockers before migrating them to Azure SQL Managed Instance.